 Built in 1907, the Hotel is the only remaining building of the former mining township of Newnes.
-The old bar operates as a kiosk on weekends and whenever we haven’t gone to town.
+The old bar operates as an information kiosk on weekends and whenever we haven’t gone to town.
 The museum provides some background to the rich history of Newnes.
 There is no hot food or alcohol available anymore The Hotel is the focal point of our development.
 We have rebuilt the fireplace in the bar, to keep our visitors warm in winter.

 The old Hotel and the ruins of the old township, especially the impressive structures of the former shale oil refinery, bring alive the atmosphere of the early 1900s.